A pre-assembled Diverter or Tee Damper has many advantages

 A Diverter or Tee damper can be a very simple tool with 1 purpose: to divert the flow of air or gas within a system in another direction.

 The use of one actuator with a slave linkage saves cost and assures simultaneous operation of both dampers in the assembly.
-Spring-assisted actuators can be utilized to provide a predetermined fail position of the damper vanes.
+Spring-assisted actuators can be utilized to provide a predetermined fail position of the damper vanes if power is lost.
 Open/closed auxiliary limit switches are also available.

 Tee/Diverters can also perform the trifecta of damper functions: modulate, divert and isolate air or gas flow.
 This is done by adding a modulation actuator to allow diversion to multiple outlets.
 In fact, Kelair can manufacture a 3 or 4-way diverter damper that has up to 4 outlets, that runs all 3 of these operations: modulation, diversion, and isolation.

 *Operational testing and calibrating are completed at the factory prior to installation.

 - Configurations: round, square, & rectangular

 - Construction: S.S. or painted C.S. (others available upon request)

 - Shutoff: up to 99%

 - Seal Options: tadpole, metal seat, swing-thru; control & balancing